gillenbrown/library/README.md

 ```
 You'll probably want to run this in a screen session or just move the process to the background to get your terminal back.

+# Potential bugs to look out for

+This application is a work in progress, and so far has only been tested by me, so there are likely bugs I haven't found yet.
+If you find that something doesn't work how you expect, or you have suggestions on how to make the application more functional or easier to use, please [email me](mailto:gillenbrown@gmail.com)!
+In particular, here are some things that I suspect may still need work:
+- In the interface, I abbreviate some journal (e.g. MNRAS, ApJ).
+I got all the journals commonly used in the papers I've cited in my work, but of course that's not a representative sample.
+Let me know if there are any abbreviations I'm missing.
+- I've written a system that updates arXiv papers with the full publication details once those are available.
+But my testing for this has been mostly contrived examples that may or may not be totally realistic, so keep an eye on your arXiv-only papers to see if the publication details are correctly updated.
+- Downloading the paper PDFs works okay, but not great.
+It first tries to download the PDF from the publisher, but in my testing the publisher often blocks the download since it thinks it's a bot (which it really is, to be fair).
+The application uses the arXiv PDF as a fallback.
+But the publishers may block me in particular since I sent a lot of requests when testing.
+So I'd be interested in seeing how many publisher PDFs regular users are able to download.
+- On a lighter note, I need a better name for this!
+"Library" has been a placeholder, so if you have any ideas for a name let me know.

 # Acknowledgements
 This would not be possible without the [ads library](https://github.com/andycasey/ads) maintained by Andy Casey, which uses the [ADS API](https://github.com/adsabs/adsabs-dev-api).